 Social skills groups are small groups (typically two to eight children) led by a therapist who teaches the children how to interact appropriately with others their age.
 They can help children learn conversational, friendship and problem-solving skills.
 They can also be useful in teaching children to control their emotions and understand other people’s perspectives.
 (Learn more)

-Children eligible for medical assistance with a documented need for behavioral health services as prescribed by a licensed psychologist can be evaluated to determine eligibility for wraparound services in the home.
+Children eligible for medical assistance with a documented need for behavioral health services as prescribed by a licensed provider can be evaluated to determine eligibility for IBHS (formerly known as Wraparound services) in the home.

 - Psychological Testing